Peritonectomy/Cytoreductive Surgery

 Organ Damage and the Need for an Ostomy

-Anytime there is an operation in the abdominal cavity, there is a small risk of injury to the bowel or urinary tract.
-If injury or obvious tumor involvement prohibits the surgical repair, an ostomy might be necessary.
+Anytime a surgeon operates in the abdominal cavity, there is a small risk of injury to the bowel or urinary tract.
+If injury or obvious tumor involvement prohibits surgical repair, a patient might need an ostomy.

-Doctors typically perform ostomies when the bladder or bowels cannot function normally due to disease.
+- Doctors perform ostomies when the bladder or bowels cannot function normally due to disease.
 In rare cases, organ damage may occur as a complication of surgery.

-It is not a common complication, but any abdominal surgery, including a cytoreductive surgery, may result in damage that requires an ostomy.
-The ostomy may be permanent or may only be temporary to allow affected tissue to heal.
+- It is not a common complication, but any abdominal surgery, including cytoreductive surgery, may result in damage that requires an ostomy.
+The ostomy may be permanent or temporary to allow the affected tissue to heal.

-Living with an ostomy presents many challenges.
+- Living with an ostomy presents many challenges.
 Patients need an ostomy bag to collect feces or urine.
-The stoma does not have a valve to shut off the flow, the patient cannot control when waste passes from the body.
+The stoma has no valve to shut off the flow, and the patient cannot control it when waste passes from the body.

 Recovery from cytoreductive surgery plus HIPEC varies by patient.
 Younger, healthier patients and those in earlier cancer stages typically recover more quickly and with fewer complications.
-If there is a complication, patients must remain in the hospital after surgery and HIPEC chemotherapy.
+If a complication occurs, patients must remain in the hospital after surgery and HIPEC chemotherapy.

 Peritoneal mesothelioma is a serious and aggressive cancer.
-The prognosis for this illness is generally poor; however, innovative treatment options have increased survival times.
+The prognosis for this illness is generally poor.
+Innovative treatment options have increased survival times.
 Cytoreductive surgery, including peritonectomy followed by HIPEC, is an effective way to help patients live longer.

 For some, this procedure may even provide a cure.
 If you are facing treatment for peritoneal mesothelioma, know your options.
 Your medical team can help you understand the risks and benefits of these aggressive treatments for peritoneal mesothelioma.